AaltoImagingLanguage/Hakala2024/experiment_stimuli/readme.md

 This folder is currently empty.
-Download the experiment stimuli from OSF:
+Download the experiment stimuli from OSF https://osf.io/2cbzw/.